variousnabil/variousnabil/README.md

 - 🔭 I’m currently working on something big
 - 🌱 I’m currently learning to find the meaning of life
 - 👯 I’m looking to collaborate on JS project
-- 🤔 I’m looking for help with how to cook water
+- 🤔 I’m looking for help with how to boil water
 - 💬 Ask me about cosmic ingredients
 - 📫 How to reach me: varionabilr@gmail.com
 - 😄 Pronouns: it/its